 We hiked to the Van Hise Rock:

-I am saddened by the need to write”please do not deface” on this on the tablet.
-I am even more disheartened by the defacement that has happened to the tablet.
-You don’t have to hike to see the Van Hise Rock, it is right next to the highway.
+It makes me sad – the need to write”please do not deface” on this on the tablet.
+I am disheartened by the defacement that has happened to the tablet.
+You don’t have to hike to see the Van Hise Rock; it is right next to the highway.
 Perhaps that is part of the problem.

 On the way back we made sure to take the other path.

 I am so glad that we took the other path.

 It follows along the sandstone – quartzite – conglomerate bluff that is amazing.

 By taking this other trail that is only a few feet away, it was a completely different hike — lots of trees, cliffs, and even a lovely bench.